Erykj1072/express-mongo-auth-api/README.md

 ## How to refresh an accessToken

 accessTokens are set to expire after 15mins.
-To refresh your accessToken send the refreshToken to the /api/auth/token route.
+To refresh your accessToken post the refreshToken to the /api/auth/token route.

 As simple as it gets :)